Master of Mathematical Sciences

 General rules for admission

-To be admitted to a master's programme that is based on a first degree, you need to fulfil the following requirements:
+To be admitted to the international master's programme in mathematical sciences that is based on a first degree, you need to fulfil the following requirements:

 - have a bachelor's degree or its equivalent

 - have a passing grade in courses corresponding to 80 credits in the subject area of the relevant master's degree, as specified in the curriculum for the relevant master's programme (see next section)

 - have fulfilled the other requirements for admission, as specified in the programme description for the master's programme.